LinkedIn Strategy

 When candidates see useful content from a recruiter, they follow.
 When they follow, they see your future messages.
 When a role fits, they respond.

-4. Share Market Intelligence Hiring Managers Value
+2. Share Market Intelligence Hiring Managers Value

 Hiring managers are your other client.
 Give them reasons to choose you over competing recruiters.

-Post insights from your work:
+Post insights from your day-to-day work:

 • "Why your job posting is getting zero qualified applicants (a recruiter's honest take)"